gitkraken/gitkraken-client-docs/gitkraken-client/stand-alone.md

 There are 3 steps to installing GitKraken Serverless

 1. <a href="https://gitkraken.com/download-stand-alone" target=_blank>Download</a> GitKraken Serverless
-2. Install GitKraken Client
+2. Install GitKraken Serverless
 3. Load `.dat` license file

 ### 1. Download GitKraken Serverless

 The GitKraken Serverless Clients are available on our <a href="https://gitkraken.com/download-stand-alone" target=_blank>downloads</a> page.

-If you are unable to access this page, please contact your GitKraken administrator for Serverless client downloads.
+If you are unable to access this page, please contact your GitKraken administrator for GitKraken Serverless client downloads.
 There is a high probability they have made the files available in a different, internal location.

 ### 2. Install GitKraken Serverless